-In 1898, the very first RC boat was established by a man by the name of Nikola Tesla and by the 1940’s these boats were put on the market.
+In 1898, the very first RC boat was established by none other, but Nikola Tesla himself and by the 1940’s early RC model boats were put on the market already.
 More specifically, Tesla introduced his remote-controlled torpedo boat in which consisted of radio signals that controlled all aspects of the boat.
 The propellers, the lights, the motor, etc. – all powered by a remote.

 From then on, more companies enjoyed the idea of these RC boats and began producing a wide variety of different models.
-These RC boats were already a hit in the 1800’s-1900’s and still are today.
+RC boats were already a hit in the early 1900’s and still are today.